Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Backgrounds

 The \emph{moduli space} $\mathcal{M}(S)$ is the set of Nielsen-convex hyperbolic surfaces of topological type $S$. \end{definition}

 We note that $\Mod^{\pm}(S)$ acts on $\T(S)$ by pre-composition, and the quotient of $\T(S)$ by $\Mod^{\pm}(S)$ is equal to $\mathcal{M}(S)$.

 In contrast to the case of finite-type surfaces, there are several (different) ways to give a topology on the Teichm\"uller space of infinite-type surfaces.
 Since our argument deals with finitely many curves at one time, our argument works for any topology on the Teichm\"uller space satisfying the following property.
+We will come up with a natural topology on $\T(S)$ that satisfies the following property: